-Casey Trees is a Washington D.C. based nonprofit, established in 2002, to restore, enhance and protect the tree canopy of our nation’s capital.
+At Casey Trees our mission is to restore, enhance and protect the tree canopy of our nation’s capital.

 The legacy of D.C.’s trees began in 1790 when President George Washington, an avid tree lover, hired Pierre L’Enfant to design its layout.
 L’Enfant’s plan envisioned a capital city graced by grand tree-lined boulevards and parks, and many of those elements may still be seen today.
 But, like all visionary public space plans, the hard part is the long-term commitment required ensure that it lives on.

-If you’re passionate about trees, sign up for a class, help us plant some trees in your neighborhood, or take advantage of the many volunteer opportunities we have available.
-At Casey Trees we do all we can to involve you in our work, and here’s the best part – it’s a lot of fun and a great way to meet people.
-We know you’ll enjoy yourself and we look forward to meeting you!
+Trees keep us cool, manage stormwater, and control pollution.
+They encourage outdoor activity, calm our nerves, and make our homes and streets beautiful.
+If you’re passionate about trees, sign up for a class, help us plant some trees in your neighborhood, or take advantage of the many volunteer opportunities we have available — it’s a lot of fun and a great way to meet people in The City of Trees.